zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 ## General Workflow

+The DApp can assemble a transaction in the following steps:

 1. **The DApp creates a transaction skeleton**.

 2. **The DApp adds the fee for the transaction**.
 The sender or someone other than the sender can pay the fee.